Balosod/teamboard/README.md

 - 🎨 **Kanban-style UI** – Visual task board (To Do / In Progress / Done)
 - 📦 **Modular Design** – Structured to easily evolve into microservices
 - 📱 **Clean, Functional UI** – Tailwind CSS with real-time feedback (toasts + loading states)
+- 🧪 **Automated Tests** – Unit and integration tests for authentication

 ---